Kingston to Ottawa

 A day of tranquil cruising down the river with constantly unfolding vistas of this lovely countryside.
 We pass through Clowe’s, Nicholson’s and Burritt’s Rapids locks before docking for the night at the Long Island flight locks – another remarkable setting that helped create the fame of the Rideau Canal.

-Day 5 Long Island flight locks to Hartwells Locks
+Day 5 Long Island flight locks to Hartwell Locks

-Our final day passes by beautiful private homes as we near Ottawa.
+On our final day, we pass by beautiful private homes as we near Ottawa.
 A stop at Hog’s Back lock to view the cascading falls before entering the man-made channel that leads down past Carleton University to our final docking at Hartwell Locks.
-Here passengers board our chartered bus for the two hour ride back to their cars at Kingston arriving around 5 p.m.
+After lunch, passengers board our chartered bus which departs by 2:00 pm and arrives in Kingston before 5 p.m.